Learning Groups

 How do I sign-up for Community Connections?

 All types of Community Connections are via a Learning Groups application link, separate from enrollment in the school.
 In any given year, returning students are first given an opportunity to apply.
-If space allows, students on the Waiting Pool list will be contacted and offered spots as available.
-Then if space remains, the application link will be posted to the HCOS Learning Groups website.
+If space allows, students on the CC Interest- Waiting Pool list will be contacted and offered spots as available.
+If you are not currently participating in a Community Connection, are an HCOS Enrolled student, and are interested in attending or enquiring about possibilities for joining, please indicate your interest via the CC Waiting Pool.

 If I sign-up, does that mean my child has a seat?